cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 Navigate to the directory mentioned in the `volumeMounts` section and create a custom `index.html`.
 You can re-use the code you used in the docker exercises the other day.
 Once you are done, disconnect from the pod and close the shell session.

 ### Step 4: Remove and re-attach the storage
-Fistly, delete the busybox helper pod, you created earlier: ` kubectl delete pod nginx-storage-pod` Then create a new deployment that uses the `nginx-pvc`.
+Delete the busybox helper pod, you created earlier: ` kubectl delete pod nginx-storage-pod` Then create a new deployment that uses the `nginx-pvc`.
 However `run nginx` will not work this time, since you need to specify the volume mount.
 Try to extend the deployment.yaml from exercises 3 with a `volumes` and `volumeMounts` section.
 You can use the pod spec listed above as example.

 Please note that our storage backend (`standard` storage class based on `gcePersistentDisk`) does not support `readWriteMany` mounts.
 You can either mount the volume once for write access (like you did in step 2) or several times as readOnly.
 Since our deployment has 3 replicas and we don't want to modify the `index.html`, mount the `nginx-pvc` by adding `readOnly: true` to both the `volumeMounts` and the `volumes.persistentVolumeClaim` sections.